Wild jungle

 0Wild jungle

-Cognitively, such an environment stimulates what neuropsychologist Michael Gazzaniga (The Ethical Brain, 2005) called "episodic vigilance" — a state of elevated but non-anxious attention, ideal for creative and analytical tasks that require readiness for the unexpected.
+Cognitively, this kind of environment stimulates what the neuropsychologist Michael Gazzaniga (The Ethical Brain, 2005) called episodic vigilance: a state of elevated but non-anxious attention, ideal for creative and analytical tasks that require readiness for the unexpected.
 Unlike a calm forest, which soothes, the wild jungle tones up without overstimulating.

-Pairs well with jungle rain (tropical storm), mountain river (full ecosystem), rolling thunder (tropical night).
-Don't combine with urban tracks or driving beats.
-Not recommended for those with generalised anxiety disorder — the jungle's unpredictability can intensify hypervigilance.
+Pairs well with jungle rain (tropical storm), mountain river (full ecosystem) or rolling thunder (tropical night).
+Don't combine it with urban tracks or driving beats.
+Not recommended for those with generalised anxiety disorder, since the jungle's unpredictability can intensify hypervigilance.

 Included in Mixes